MELDProject/meld_graph/README.md

 ## Notes

+This package is intented to be used as a research tool to segment FCD lesions in patients with focal epilepsy where a FCD is suspected.
+It can be run on 1.5T or 3T MRI data.
+A 3D T1 is required and it is optional but advised to include the 3D FLAIR.

+It is not appropriate to use this algorithm on patients with:
+- suspected hippocampal sclerosis
+- hypothalamic hamartoma
+- periventricular nodular heterotopia
+- other focal epilepsy pathologies

-This package comes with a pretrained graph based model, trained on harmonised features.
-New users are advised to follow the guidelines to harmonise the data from their site, but the model will still produce predictions on new, unharmonised subjects.
+** Harmonisation ** - MRI data from different MRI scanners looks subtly different.
+This means that feature measurements, e.g. cortical thickness measurements, differ depending on which MRI scanner a patient was scanned on.
+We harmonise features (using NeuroCombat) to adust for site based differences.
+We advise new users to harmonise data from their MRI scanner to the MELD graph dataset.
+Please follow the guidelines to harmonise the data from your site.
+Note: the model will still produce predictions on new, unharmonised subjects but the number of false positive predictions is higher if the data is not harmonised.

-It also contains code for training and evaluating graph-based U-net lesion segmentation models operating on icosphere meshes. \
+This package also contains code for training and evaluating graph-based U-net lesion segmentation models operating on icosphere meshes. \
-In addition to lesion segmentation, the models also contain auxiliary distance regression and hemisphere classification losses.
+In addition to lesion segmentation, the model also contain auxiliary distance regression and hemisphere classification losses.

-For more information check our papers:
+For more information on how the algorithm was developed and expected performance - check our papers:
+- Ripart et al., under revisions at JAMA Neurology -  Detection of epileptogenic focal cortical dysplasia using graph neural networks: a MELD study
 - [Spitzer, Ripart et al., 2022 Brain - the original MELD FCD pipeline and dataset](https://academic.oup.com/brain/advance-article/doi/10.1093/brain/awac224/6659752)
 - [Spitzer et al., 2023 MICCAI - the updated graph-based model architecture](https://arxiv.org/abs/2306.01375)
-- Ripart et al., under revisions at JAMA Neurology -  Detection of epileptogenic focal cortical dysplasia using graph neural networks: a MELD study

 ## Disclaimer